-Your wellbeing is (or should be) the most important thing in your life.
-If you don’t take proper care of it, it can have a profound impact on many other areas of your life.
-Your mood, your stress levels, even your relationships – they can all suffer.
+Your health and wellbeing is the most important thing in your life.
+If neglected, it can have a profound impact on every other area of your life; your mood, hormones, stress levels, energy levels and even your relationships.

 ALWAYS SAYING YES